mikitex70/plantuml-markdown/README.md

 * `format`: format of image to generate (`png`, `svg`, `svg_object`, `svg_inline` or `txt`).
 Defaults to `png` (See example section above for further explanations of the values for `format`)
 * `remove_inline_svg_size`: When `format` is `svg_inline`, remove the `width` and `height` attributes of the generated SVG.
-Defaults to True
+Defaults to `True`
 * `http_method`: Http Method for server - `GET` or `POST`.
 "Defaults to `GET`
 * `image_maps`: generate image maps if format is `png` and the diagram has hyperlinks; `true`, `on`, `yes` or `1` activates image maps, everything else disables it.
-Defaults to `true`
+Defaults to `True`
 * `insecure`: if `True` do not validate SSL certificate of the PlantUML server; set to `True` when using a custom PlantUML installation with self-signed certificates.
 Defaults to `False`
 * `kroki_server`: Kroki server url, as alternative to `server` for remote rendering (image maps mus be disabled manually).
 Defaults to `''`, use PlantUML server if defined
+* `plantuml_cmd`: command to run for executing PlantUML locally; for example, if you need to set the include directory the value can be `java -Dplantuml.include.path=includes -jar plantuml.jar`.
+Defaults to `plantuml` (the system script)
 * `priority`: extension priority.
 Higher values means the extension is applied sooner than others.
 Defaults to `30`
 * `puml_notheme_cmdlist`: theme will not be set if listed commands present.
 Default list is `['version', 'listfonts', 'stdlib', 'license']`. **If modifying please copy the default list provided and append**